SanaNasar/Rubypractice/README.md

 Rubypractice
 ============
-This is test Repository for my Back-End Web Development Class.
-I will use this Repo to push my Ruby practice exercises.
+This is a test Repository for my Back-End Web Development Class.
+I will use this Repo to push my Ruby practice exercises and small ruby projects.